Notify me

 Current trends in society, reflected in watches, include uniqueness, individuality, and personal style and taste exhibited by wearing choices from a wider than ever range of watch styles.

 The two main aesthetic directions in watches currently are traditional references (such as the Fears Brunswick above, based on one of their watches from 1924), or innovative, creative explorations (below).
-Almost all of those creative explorations have so far been stretching the boundaries of either functional influences, such as engineering (for example the stunning MB&F Architect, below), whether mechanical engineering or aesthetics relating to digital time-displays, or the decorative influences of fine jewelry.
+Almost all of those creative explorations have so far been stretching the boundaries of either functional influences, such as engineering (for example the stunning MB&F Architect, below), whether mechanical engineering or aesthetics relating to digital time-displays, or the decorative influences of fine jewellery.

 An example of this is how Holthinrichs watches proudly display the raw 3D printed texture on some parts of their watches . . . as well as the creativity shown on the dial of this one from their Liminality series shown below: